netobserv/documents/blogs/agent_metrics_perf/index.md

 ### When it all goes wrong

-Just for the sake of the demonstration, here's how it looks like with an undersized hashmap leading to over-use of the ring buffer:
+Just for the sake of the demonstration, here's how it looks like with an undersized hashmap leading to over-use of the ring buffer.
+This is between 12:20 and 12:30 in the charts:

 ![Agent stats runaway](./images/agent-stats-runaway.png)